Linewatch Review

 The Story

-Cuba plays a Border Patrol Agent Mike Dixon.
-While out on a mission to track down some guys who left a truck full of Mexicans dead, he finally makes it to a house where him and his partner are shot at, Mike’s partner is shot.
-Mike takes out two of the guys but the third he recognizes, the thug recognizes him and escapes.
-Turns out this guy belong to a gang Mike used to roll with and they called him “Mad Dog”.
-The thugs are able to track down where Mike lives; they tell Mike that he messed up a major drug shipment and that he must use his influence as Border Patrol to help get that shipment across the Border or else his wife and kid gets it.
-It’s a fairly straight forward story with no real twists in the plot, save but one.
-But it’s such an obvious twist that you wouldn’t be surprised when it’s revealed.
+In "Linewatch, Cuba plays a Border Patrol Agent named Mike Dixon.
+While out on a mission to track down some guys who left behind a truck full of dead Mexicans, he finally makes it to a house where he and his partner are shot at and Mike's partner is hit.
+Mike takes out two of the guys but the third he recognizes, the thug also recognizes him and escapes.
+Turns out this guy belongs to a gang Mike used to roll with where he was called "Mad Dog".
+The thugs are able to track down where Mike lives; they tell Mike that he messed up a major drug shipment and that he must use his influence as Border Patrol to help get that shipment across the border or else his wife and kid gets it.
+It's a fairly straightforward story with no real twists in the plot, save but one.
+But it's such an obvious twist that you wouldn't be surprised when it happens.

 Linewatch Movie